Code-Institute-Submissions/overlay-test/README.md

 #### Universal Features Across the Site

 ###### Logo and Navigation Bar
 The Navigation Bar is at the top of the webpage.
 The logo and nav links all change colour when they are hovered over.
-The active page is set to pink so the user knows what page they are on.
+The active page is set to pink, so the user knows what page they are on.
 The nav links direct the user to the correct page of the website.
 When the logo is clicked on it will take the user to the home page.

 ###### Responsiveness